owasp-dep-scan/dep-scan/README.md

 **NOT READY**

 The tool is a work-in-progress and is not ready for production use.
-Consider this a preview for demonostration purposes.
+Consider this a preview for demonstration purposes.
 There are therefore a number of unresolved issues:

 - Large number of false positives due to overzealous version matching (ignores any excludes :())
 - Inability to distinguish package names belonging to different groups (since the matching is purely based on names and versions!)